nebgnahz/awesome-iot-hacks/README.md

 # Awesome IoT Hacks

-A collection of hacks in IoT space so that we can address them (hopefully).
+A collection of hacks in IoT space so that researchers and industrial products can address the security vulnerabilities (_hopefully_).

+The table of content is generated with [doctoc](https://github.com/thlorenz/doctoc).
+Make sure you run it and update the table of content before making pull requests.

 ## Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->